N64EVER/IshiirukaPie/README.md

+# Notice 6/18/20 22:15

+v1.1 breaks ubershaders on OpenGL and Vulkan.
+Use specialized shaders, I won't find a fix for this.
+I don't know how to program advanced emulation functions :)

 # IshiirukaPie is a build of Dolphin that supports notches and holepunch displays.

 Instead of cropping the image with a nasty black bar, Ishiiruka now tells Android to maximize the screen.